scottbynum/ms/README.md

 I'm changing this file just to see how pull requests work on GitHub.

 Another to change to create a conflict with the file in the remote repository on GitHub.
+Will this text cause a conflict?

 Here is a brief step by step process of setting up the project for compiling.